-The Exhibition: The event is two days; the 16th and the 17th of October, but we will only play the 2nd day.
+The Exhibition: In-game the event is two days; Friday and Saturday of October 1895, but we will only play out the 2nd day (the Saturaday).
 This means that the characters attended the first day Out-Of-Game.
-Characters will arrive In-Game the 17th after the briefings.
+Characters will arrive In-Game the 1st after the briefings.

 You will be greeted with canapes, bubbles and a welcome speech by the host(s) in the parlour before the doors to the exhibition in the banquet hall open.

 Mingling around the stands before the short lectures are held.